yny0506/Massive-Videos-Moment-Retrieval/README.md

 bash ./scripts/eval.sh 0
 ```

+ - This github page already includes "the ground-truth annotation file of each dataset (./RMMN/dataset)" and "the constructed three MVMR datasets (./RMMN/rmmn/mvmr/samples)".

+ - You can find "$datasetname_test_mvmr.json" file in "./RMMN/rmmn/mvmr/samples".

 ## Acknowledgments
 Parts of the code are modified versions from the [EMScore](https://github.com/ShiYaya/emscore) and [MMN](https://github.com/MCG-NJU/MMN.git).
 We thank the original authors for their work.